Complete your undergraduate degree and your law degree in six years instead of seven; your senior year serves as your first year in law school.

 - Is there on-campus housing for law students?

-- Once I have elected to participate in the 3+3 Program, must I attend Mason Law?
+- Once I have elected to participate in the 3+3 Program, must I attend Scalia Law?

 - Admissions Office Staff — Contact Information

 The 3+3 Program provides a fast track to a career in law, allowing you to join the legal profession one year earlier.
-After three years of undergraduate study, you do not return to the undergraduate college for a senior year; rather, you enter Mason Law as a full-time, first-year law student.
+After three years of undergraduate study, you do not return to the undergraduate college for a senior year; rather, you enter Scalia Law as a full-time, first year law student.
 The program will save you one year’s worth of tuition and time.

 Because the 3+3 program provides a fast track to law school in six, rather then seven, years, participating students should be highly motivated to achieve academically.
 Many participants will come into their undergraduate study in possession of advanced credits that make it easier for them to complete their core curriculum and major specific courses in the shortened time frame.
 Additionally, because the average age of a law student is between 24-26, and many possess advanced degrees or already work in professional settings, it is recommended that applicants feel confident about their skill-set and demonstrate a high level of maturity.

-Once admitted to the university as an undergraduate, if interested in the 3+3 program, you complete a Program Participation Form indicating your interest in the accelerated program.
-The form does not obligate you to complete the 3+3 program or to attend Mason Law; it simply starts the process.
+Once admitted to your university as an undergraduate, if interested in the 3+3 program, you complete a Program Participation Form indicating your interest in the accelerated program.
+The form does not obligate you to complete the 3+3 program or to attend Scalia Law; it simply starts the process.

 What criteria must be met for me to continue in the program once I have matriculated at the undergraduate college?